How to Sell a House By Owner in Florida (2026 Update)

 3. Transfer Possession and Hand Over the Keys

 At closing, you will hand over all keys, remotes, and access codes to the new owner.
-The title company will record the new deed with the county clerk, following which it will disburse the funds, pay off any liens, and provide you with your net proceeds via wire transfer or a check.
+The title company will record the new deed with the county clerk.
+It will then disburse the funds, pay off any liens, and provide you with your net proceeds via wire transfer or a check.

 Congratulations, you’ve sold your home by owner and saved thousands in commissions 🎉!